kiel-abraham/living-type-website/src/pages/custom/about.md

 navSort: 2
 title: About Us
 ---
 This is the about page.
-Testing the slug